 When the custom processor and/or preprocessor are enabled, indicator lights appear in the toolbar.
 These can be used to see whether or not the processor is turned on for the current document (indicator will be highlighted) and clicking them will toggle the use of the custom preprocessor and processor, respectively.

 Scroll To Edit

 The “scroll to edit” feature in Marked keeps track of differences between the latest update and the last, trying to find the point where you made your most recent changes.
 Marked always tracks this, and a small red line appears in the preview to show you the location of the first change detected.
-In the Behavior preference panel, you can turn on “Scroll to first edit” and when a preview updates it will gently scroll the view to that location.
+In the, you can turn on “Scroll to first edit” and when a preview updates it will gently scroll the view to that location.